mdscunningham/tasmo-shell/readme.md

    filter ...
 Json filter to pass to jq.
 Quote multi-part filters.

+   help .....
+Show this output and exit.
+              * If a command name is given after 'help' then show help for that given command
+              * To list all available commands use 'help list'

  Examples:
    Run command on a large of devices
      tasmo-shell.sh <list-file> <command>